Crafity/crafity-everyauth/README.md

     app.listen(3000);
     ```

-    For more about what view helpers `everyauth` adds to your app, see the section
+    For more about what view helpers `crafity-everyauth` adds to your app, see the section
     titled "Express Helpers" near the bottom of this README.

 ## Example Application